-Many companies create loyalty schemes that use more than one of the above types of program.
+Many companies create loyalty schemes that use more than one of the above types of programs.
 It can be easy, for example, to combine a points program with a rewards program, while encouraging customers further by offering them regular coupons through your app.

 The only downside to this is that the more you offer, the more complex it can become for both yourself and the consumer.

-There are also other types of program which, while not specifically loyalty programs, reward customers for showing loyalty to the company.
+There are also other types of programs which, while not specifically loyalty programs, reward customers for showing loyalty to the company.
 These include referral programs that give customers rewards for encouraging others to buy the product or charity programs that encourage people to buy in order to help others.

 Why They Are Great

 - Companies can choose a unique way to build customer loyalty that works alongside their business goals.

 - It can be good for companies who want to provide rewards outside the scope of regular programs.